 Assess individuals who have been diagnosed with traumatic brain injury (TBI), dementias, schizophrenia, ADHD, or neurological disorders

 Test the degree to which a person can return to work, perform complex activities of daily living, and live independently

 Evaluate insufficient effort or malingering to reduce false results

 Delis-Kaplin Executive Function Test (D-KEFS)

-This measure is the first nationally standardized set of tests to evaluate higher level cognitive functions in both children and adults.
-With nine stand-alone tests, comprehensively assess the key components of executive functions believed to be mediated primarily by the frontal lobe.
+This measure is the first nationally standardized set of tests to evaluate higher level cognitive functions such as problem solving, impulse control and planning, in both children and adults.
+Nine stand-alone tests, comprehensively assess the key components of executive functions believed to be controlled by the frontal lobe.

 The D-KEFS can be used to:

-Determine how deficits in abstract, creative thinking may impact daily life
+Determine how deficits in thinking about things not directly present and how that may impact daily life

-Plan coping strategies and rehabilitation programs tailored to each patient's profile of executive-function strengths and weaknesses
+Plan coping strategies and rehabilitation programs tailored to each patient's executive-functioning strengths and weaknesses

 Repeatable Battery for the Assessment of